Striving to Build a More Diverse and Inclusive

 Is the Rooney Rule perfect?
 No. And evidence suggests that sport in general still has a long way to go regarding race as well as gender.
 But diversity and inclusion must start somewhere.
 And for American football?
 It was the Rooney Rule.

-At PRS IN VIVO, we have always prided ourselves as being on the right side of the diversity, equity, and inclusion discussion.
+At Behaviorally, we have always prided ourselves as being on the right side of the diversity, equity, and inclusion discussion.
 Philosophically, we saw ourselves aligned with a righteous world view.

 If the events of this year have taught us anything, it was that as a company, we needed to be humble, take stock, ask ourselves some hard questions, do a proper audit and self-examination of our processes (in our recruiting, hiring, and employee development programs as well as our research practices), and endeavor to create our own set of Rooney Rules.